jjonez96/Scootlator/README.md

 ## What i´ve learned so far?
 - Making rest api´s with Node.js
-- Creating http reqests in Node.
+- Creating http and post reqests in Node.
 - Cleaning the useless data from api in Node.
 - Hosting Node.js application
 - CORS error handling